 Right after the communal prayer service, the worshippers rejoice and greet each other with the traditional greetings of Eid Mubarak (Blessed Eid) or Eid Sa-id (Happy Eid).

 Greetings cards may also be exchanged between friends and family.
 Our Filipino-Muslim brothers usually say this in the Arabic language but mostly of our brothers there speak Maranao, Maguindanaon, Tausug, or even in Visayan.

 Also they hand out zakat (alms in the form of food) to the needy during the celebration.
-Another tradition continued being practiced is visiting of the elderly and the sick then greetings.
+Another tradition that continues is the practice of visiting the elderly and the sick to offer greetings.

 The Autonomous Region in Muslim Mindanao (ARMM) has set and mounted cultural performances in Cotabato City last year, a month before observance of Eid’l Fitr.
 This is to highlight the Bangsamoro tribal culture including Maguindanaon, Tausug, Samal, Maranao, Yakan, Iranun, and Teduray.